themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 {{ theme:partial src="image-set" title="Keyboard Maestro History Viewer" show="{{ number }}" file="Screen-Shot-20140126-154701.jpg" }}

+> {{ theme:partial src="aside-header" voice="potatowire" text="Down the Vim rabbit hole" }}
+>
+> Vim also has the ability to use multiple clipboards of a sort, and they are called registers.
+If you have used Vim at all, you may already know a register as the thing you yank (copy) or delete (cut) into.
+This particular register is known as "unnamed," and there are [nine types of registers](http://vimdoc.sourceforge.net/htmldoc/change.html#registers) in all.
+Registers are identified first with the `"` character, and the unnamed register is really just named `""`.
+I'd like to highlight a couple of nice things about these registers.
+>
+> As you yank (`y`) or delete (`d`, `c`, `s`, or `x`) you move your selection into `""` *and* into the numbered register `0` with a yank or register `1` for a delete or change.
+I often delete a few items before realized that I still needed some of the text, but the nice thing is all may not be lost, because each time you delete or change, the item in `1` is rolled to `2`, `2` to `3`, etc. Gone but not forgotten...well, except for item number nine.
+It actually is forgotten, so this is only good for a quick fix.
+If you know you will need some text again, put it into a named register.
+Note that the `0` is always the last yanked item, and it never rolls anywhere.
+That is because you don't delete text when you yank it, so it isn't lost the same way deleted text can be.
+>
+> When the goal is text re-use, you can specify one of 26 single-letter named registers.
+A lower case number fills the register from scratch, but a capital letter appends to what's already in the register.
+I know, Vim *is* awesome.
+An example command to illustrate this is `"ryy`, which yanks the entire  line into the `r` register.
+To get it back out of there, you could type `"rp` which puts (pastes) the yanked line into place after the cursor.
+>
+> It's easy to lose track of the state of your registers, so remember that you can type the command `:reg` to print out all of your defined registers.
+I could go on, but I hear the conductor playing me off the stage.

 Keyboard Maestro also provides a way to share the full contents of a clipboard instance between Macs on the same network.
 Jump into the preferences an enable the webserver on the Macs.

 {{ theme:partial src="image-set" title="Keyboard Maestro Clipboard Sharing" show="{{ number }}" file="Screen-Shot-20140126-161509.jpg" }}